 I believe patients deserve the best I can deliver.
 Patients are not numbers here, they’re respected human beings with hopes, dreams, and each with his or her own unique, valuable, and special identity.
 High quality is costly Robin.
 Our goals and the goals of third party payers are irreconcilable.

-So, in essence Robin, if you must have these procedures covered by insurance, your next step should be to consult with plastic surgeons within your network, who accept the insurance you have.
+So, in essence, Robin, if you must have these procedures covered by insurance, your next step should be to consult with plastic surgeons within your network, who accept the insurance you have.
 This in no way means your care will be less, or your result not as good.
 It just means that for insurance to pay, you must follow their rules.
-This means to work with their contracted specialists.
+This means working with their contracted specialists.
 I am no longer a Medicare participant.
-As long as you see a board certified plastic surgeon, and you trust that surgeon, your outcome will likely be just fine.
+As long as you see a board-certified plastic surgeon like Dr.Steve Laverson, and you trust that surgeon, your outcome will likely be just fine.
 You’ve already done the hardest part, and the most important part, losing your extra weight.

 Don’t hesitate to contact us if questions.

 Feel Beautiful Plastic Surgery

 11199 Sorrento Valley Rd STE 202, San Diego, CA 92121